stoporek/website/content/post/2023_04_20_Cucurbit_Grant/index.md

 title: Toporek Lab Awarded South Dakota Specialty Crop Block Grant.
 ---

-This outh Dakota Specialty Crop Block Grant will be used to higher a masters student to conduct a survey of foliar cucurbit diseases in South Dakota.
+This South Dakota Specialty Crop Block Grant will be used to higher a masters student to conduct a survey of foliar cucurbit diseases in South Dakota.

 <!--more-->

-Woo!
+A foliar disease survey will be conducted during the 2023, 2024, and 2025 growing seasons.